Considering Robert Parker Jr

 Drexel’s slogan for Loam Baby proves apt here, “No haters.”
 The idea, no haters, doesn’t mean no critique.
 It means something closer to a notion at the core of Spinoza’s Ethics, “hate is never good” (E4P45).
 Because it blinds us.
 Because it keeps us from seeing how to escape the problems within what we’re hating.
 Because it keeps us from loving how much there is to love, and according to Spinoza, hate reduces our health, and our strength.
 Only love increases it.
 To put that another way, the clearest critique, or brightest insights can only ever come from a love for the truth.

 After conversation back and forth with RH Drexel, and with Parker on his willingness or not to be interviewed, the following conversation was finally conceived.
 My interest has been in hearing from Parker himself, to see what it’s like to meet the man inside the mirrors.
 The idea finally came, then, to get to know Robert Parker through his conversation with a friend, here R.H.
 Drexel.
 The advantage of this approach is in removing the filter of my own interpretation, to let the man speak for himself.
-Admirably, the opportunity means witnessing more of Drexel as well.
+The opportunity means witnessing more of Drexel as well.

 RH Drexel talks with Robert M. Parker, Jr.